 Barnett was photographed with his foot on a desk in Pelosi’s office during the violence at the Capitol.

 He was released in April while he awaits his trial, after spending nearly four months in jail on charges including obstructing an official proceeding, entering the Capitol while armed with a deadly or dangerous weapon (a stun gun), and theft of government property (for stealing a piece of government mail).
+Federal prosecutors say Barnett deleted all of his iCloud data related to the Jan.
+6 insurrection, according to a recent court filing.

 Matthew Greene: Awaiting sentencing